Victorb98/ShanghaiGroup-APT1-Detection/README.md

 | 🧠 Lateral Movement + TTPs   | Tactics, Techniques & Procedures | 🔴 High         |

 ✅ Final Thoughts

-These detection rules are designed to prioritise attacker behaviour over static IOCs — targeting what adversaries actually do, not just what they leave behind.
+🛡️ Detection Logic & Threat Focus
-Built for blue teamers, SOC analysts, and threat hunters.
+These detection rules are built to spotlight attacker behaviour, not just static IOCs — focusing on what adversaries do, rather than what they leave behind.
+Designed with blue teamers, SOC analysts, and threat hunters in mind, this approach emphasises real-world attack disruption.

-Powered by MITRE ATT&CK mappings.
+🔍 Powered by MITRE ATT&CK mappings, the rules are aligned with common TTPs (Tactics, Techniques & Procedures) used by APT groups — ensuring the detections stay relevant and threat-informed.

-Focused on disrupting real-world APT activity.
+🧠 Also, through my training on the Google Cybersecurity Certificate, I’ve developed practical skills in using tools like VirusTotal to analyse suspicious files, correlate indicators, and investigate potential threats — a skillset I actively applied in this project.

-> 💡 This project was inspired by a hands-on lab I completed on TryHackMe.
-After working through a simulated APT detection challenge, I wanted to push myself further — to not just follow steps, but to understand *why* attackers do what they do, and how defenders can disrupt them at the behavioral level.
+ 💡 This project was inspired by a hands-on lab I completed on TryHackMe.
->
+ After working through a simulated APT detection challenge, I wanted to push myself further — to not just follow steps, but to understand *why* attackers do what they do, and how defenders can disrupt them at the behavioural level.

-> This repo is the result of that challenge — a personal deep-dive into APT1 (Shanghai Group) and how to detect them through real-world tactics, tools, and patterns.
+This repo is the result of that challenge — a personal deep-dive into APT1 (Shanghai Group) and how to detect them through real-world tactics, tools, and patterns.
 <img width="1365" height="728" alt="Pyramid of pain tryhackme " src="https://github.com/user-attachments/assets/1f8dea0f-4e0b-4088-ba97-27712efc87b3" />